muhammadnawzad/kebabkhana/README.md

 ## Background

 Kebab day is a tradition at the office where I work.
-Every Thursday, we order kebabs from a local kebab shop.
-The process of ordering kebabs is a bit cumbersome.
+Every Thursday, we order kebab from a local kebab shop.
+The process of ordering kebab is a bit cumbersome.
 We have to write down our orders on a slack channel and then someone has to manually organize these orders and call the kebab shop to place the order.
-I thought it would be nice to have a web application that would allow us to order kebabs online.
+I thought it would be nice to have a web application that would allow us to order kebab online.
 That's how Kebabkhana was born.
 The application is built around the idea of making it easy for us to order kebab, many of the features are tailored to our specific needs and are not necessarily generalizable to other use cases.

 ## Technologies